ingramca/microservice/README.md

 # To REQUEST data from the microservice
 1. Ensure all necessary libraries have been installed.
 This includes "requests", "time".
+2. Run micro_converter.py
-2. Write 2 currency symbols to conversion-svc.txt, separated by a comma and a space (e.g. "USD, GBP")
+3. Write 2 currency symbols to conversion-svc.txt, separated by a comma and a space (e.g. "USD, GBP")

 Example call: write/save "USD, GBP" to conversion-svc.txt